The Power Of A Praying Wife

 Anyone who has been married for any length of time realizes that there are things that are better left unsaid.
 A wife has the ability to hurt her husband more deeply than anyone else can, and he can do the same to her.
 No matter how much apology, the words can not be erased.
 They can only be forgiven and that’s not always easy.
 Sometimes anything we say will only hinder the flow of what God wants to do, so it’s best to, well, shut up and pray.

 This is an excerpt from, The Power of a Praying® Wife, written by Stormie Omartian, published by Harvest House.
 This is one of my (Cindy’s) favorite books!
 As Stormie said it so well: “I can think of no better way to truly love your husband than by lifting him up in prayer on a consistent basis.
 It is a priceless gift that helps him experience God’s blessings and grace.”
-Women who desire a closer relationship with her husband will appreciate looking at the power of prayer in marriage, as discussed in this book.
 With real-life illustrations, Stormie includes sample prayers and “power tools” —verses that inspire and encourage —to help wives rest assured in God’s promises of restoration, renewal, and growth in marriage.

 — TO HELP YOUR FURTHER —

-The following is a link to an article to read, which may inspire you to pray for your husband in a different way than you might have otherwise thought:
+The following is are two links to articles to read, which may inspire you to pray for your husband in a different ways than you might have otherwise thought: